-As explained in Section 2, the location of the border between the 1945-1949 French and US occupation zones in South-West Germany was determined by the highway crossing South-West Germany (today, the A8 highway).
+As explained in Section 2, the location of the border between the 1945-49 French and US occupation zones in South-West Germany was determined by the highway crossing South-West Germany (today, the A8 highway).
 While road traffic was limited around WWII it rapidly increased in the 1950s.
 As a consequence, today's differences in population density across the former border could be caused by the proximity to the highway.
 To address this potential alternative explanation, we control for the distance of each municipality to the closest highway exit in all our analyses (Schumann, 2014).
 In addition, we examine the role of the A8 highway using a placebo strategy.
 Mimicking the rule to choose counties crossed by the highway that the US enforced after WWII, we construct placebo borders in close proximity to other highways in Baden-Württemberg and in the neighboring state of Bavaria that was completely occupied by the US.
 We then assess whether we find similar differences in population growth across these placebo borders.
-Appendix C provides details on the construction of the placebo borders and all results.
-We do not find any differences in population growth across these placebo borders and therefore conclude that the spatial discontinuity at the actual border between the 1945-1949 French and US occupation zones in South-West Germany is most likely not due to the rule that was used to delineate the border.
+Appendix D provides details on the construction of the placebo borders and all results.
+We do not find any differences in population growth across these placebo borders and therefore conclude that the spatial discontinuity at the actual border between the 1945-49 French and US occupation zones in South-West Germany is not explained by the A8 highway,